Posts

 Image

-Humboldt Redwoods State Park Click for map.
+Humboldt Redwoods State Park Click for map in new tab.
 I was wanting to do some redwoods "properly" meaning, well, wander beneath them for a while trying to look up far enough to see the top.
 Probably.
 I'm not really sure.
 But redwoods.
 Properly.
 I noticed I could find some and get a peak as well and went for it.
 I also noted that it is a bit of a long hike and I would want to use all the light of this short day and started off very early.
 The route up the mountain starts with a fire road signed as "lookout".
 The main parking at the bottom of the road is all signed no parking from sunset to 8 AM making it illegal for another 1.5 hours and I don't want the pressure of getting down before sunset (after all, there is still some light available after sunset) so continued on to something unsigned next to the gate.
-It is still quite dark as I park and a little lighter once my shoes are on, but still too dark for the camera to autofocus on the gate for a picture of t
+It is still quite dark as I park and a little lighter once my shoes are on, but still too dark for the camera to autofocus on the gate for a ...

 Beside Humboldt Bay